Frequently Asked Questions

 I am a previous/current Dalhousie student.
 Do I need to forward copies of my Dalhousie transcripts with my application?

 If you have previously attended or are currently attending Dalhousie University, it is not necessary to have hard copies of your Dalhousie transcripts sent to our department along with your application package.
-However, if you have previously attended any other post-secondary institution in addition to Dalhousie, you must forward two copies of transcripts from each institution.
+However, if you have previously attended any other post-secondary institution in addition to Dalhousie, you must forward a copy of the non-Dalhousie transcripts from each institution to firstname.lastname@example.org.

 What is the tuition cost for your MSc PT program?